Increase cash flow using “other peoples money” to fund your efficiency project

 Tens of thousands of dollars are being wasted every year through inefficient lighting systems.

-For many capital expenditures, these arguments may make total sense and the circumstances of every business are obviously unique, however, when talking about energy-efficiency projects, specifically those that guarantee long-term cash savings (in the form of reduced energy use, electric spend, and maintenance costs) the math is stacked in favor of approving these projects.
+For many capital expenditures, these arguments may make total sense – and of course, the circumstances of every business are unique – however, when talking about energy-efficiency projects, specifically those that include long-term cash savings (in the form of reduced energy use, electric spend, and maintenance costs) the math is stacked in favor of approving these projects.

-Particularly now (as we write this during the COVID-19 outbreak) budgets are tight and expenditures are under additional scrutiny, we believe this environment makes the case for an energy-efficiency project even stronger and the argument to use “other people’s money” to fund these projects more compelling.
+Particularly now (as we write this during the COVID-19 outbreak) budgets are tight and expenditures are under additional scrutiny, we believe this environment makes an even stronger case to implement your energy-efficiency project while he argument to use “other people’s money” to fund these projects becomes even more compelling.

 It’s an unfortunate reality that many businesses are focused on just staying operationally viable.
 To be operationally viable many facility managers, COOs, and CFOs consider it more attractive to keep their cash (and their approved credit lines) to ensure they’re ready to pivot for the unknown.
-What is often overlooked is that lost savings is real cash businesses and facility managers could have kept and the longer you wait the more cash you burn.
+What is often overlooked is that lost savings is real cash that businesses and facility managers could have kept.
+The longer you wait the more cash you burn.